 In this section, we define the \ltp{} repair problem.
-First, we define the notion of {\em distance} between regular expressions following a recent work on example-based regular expression repair~\cite{10.1145/3360565}.
-Below, we identify a regular expression with its AST representation.
-For an AST $r$, we define its {\em size}, $|r|$, to be the number of nodes $r$. \begin{definition}[Distance between regular expressions~\cite{10.1145/3360565}] Given an AST $r$ and non-overlapping subtrees $r_1$, \dots, $r_n$ of $r$, an {\it edit} $r[r_1'/r_1, \cdots, r_n'/r_n]$ replaces each $r_i$ with $r_i'$.
-The {\em cost} of an edit is the sum $\sum_{i \in \{1,\dots,n\}} |r_i| + |r_i'|$.
-The {\em distance} between regular expressions $r_1$ and $r_2$, $\distfunc{}(r_1,r_2)$, is the minimum cost of an edit that transforms $r_1$ to $r_2$. \end{definition} For example, for expressions $r_1 = a|b|c$ and $r_2 = d|c$, $\distfunc{}(r_1, r_2) = 4$ which is realized by the edit that replaces the subtree $a|b$ in $r_1$ by $d$.
-We now define the repair problem. \begin{definition}[\ltp{} Repair Problem] Given an expression $r_1$, a finite set of {\em positive examples} $P \subseteq \Sigma^{*}$, and a finite set of {\em negative examples} $N \subseteq \Sigma^{*}$ where $P \subseteq L(r_1)$ and $L(r_1) \cap N = \emptyset$, the {\em linear-time property repair problem} ({\em the \ltp{} repair problem}) is the problem of synthesizing a regular expression $r_2$ such that (1) $r_2$ satisfies the \ltp{}, (2) $P \subseteq L(r_2)$, (3) $N \cap L(r_2) = \emptyset$, and (4) for all regular expressions $r_3$ satisfying (1)-(3) and $\distfunc{}(r_1,r_2) \leq \distfunc{}(r_1,r_3)$. \end{definition} Condition (1) guarantees that the repaired expression $r_2$ is invulnerable.
+First, we adapt the notion of {\em distance} between regexes from a recent work on PBE regex repair~\cite{10.1145/3360565}.
+In what follows, a regex is identified with its {\em abstract syntax tree} (AST) representation.
+For an AST $r$, we define its {\em size}, $|r|$, to be the number of nodes of $r$. \begin{definition}[Distance] \normalfont For non-overlapping subtrees $r_1$, \dots, $r_n$ of a regex $r$, an {\it edit} $r[r_1'/r_1, \cdots, r_n'/r_n]$ replaces each $r_i$ with $r_i'$.
+The {\em cost} of the edit is $\sum_{i \in \{1,\dots,n\}} |r_i| + |r_i'|$.
+The {\em distance} between $r_1$ and $r_2$, $\distfunc{}(r_1,r_2)$, is the minimum cost of an edit that transforms $r_1$ to $r_2$. \end{definition} For example, $\distfunc{}(a|b|c,d|c) = 4$, which is realized by the edit that replaces $a|b$ by $d$.
+We now define the repair problem. \begin{definition}[\ltp{} Repair Problem] \normalfont Given a regex $r_1$, a finite set of {\em positive examples} $P \subseteq \Sigma^{*}$, and a finite set of {\em negative examples} $N \subseteq \Sigma^{*}$ where $P \cap N = \emptyset$, the {\em real-world strong 1-unambiguity repair problem} ({\em \ltp{} repair problem}) is the problem of synthesizing $r_2$ such that (1) $r_2$ satisfies \ltp{}, (2) $P \subseteq L(r_2)$, (3) $N \cap L(r_2) = \emptyset$, and (4) $\distfunc{}(r_1,r_2) \leq \distfunc{}(r_1,r_3)$ for any regex $r_3$ satisfying (1)-(3). \end{definition} Condition (1) guarantees that the repaired regex $r_2$ is invulnerable.